So…what are “THE BEST MCAT BOOKS?” Read on…

 These MCAT books are new, and the bookmakers are on a sort of a learning curve, trying to figure out how to best prepare studiers for the MCAT.
 To me, it seems like Berkeley is compensating for their lack of material review with excellent practice questions.

 Summary: Berkeley provides very in-depth information in their books, but not the kind of information you’ll need for the MCAT.
 They do, however, offer excellent and copious practice questions.

 Recommendation: Do not use these MCAT books for material review.
 However, if you’re looking for practice questions, you couldn’t do much better than this (other than AAMC material).
 I would buy another book set, based on your strengths and weaknesses, then supplement it with the Berkeley books.
 A good idea might be to buy a Berkeley book that corresponds to a section you’ve been struggling with, and using it to practice passage-based questions.
 If that works well for you then you can buy more books covering different test sections.

 The 2015 Berkeley Review Book Set is sometimes available on Amazon.
 But you’ll need to act fast as they sell out quickly.
 If you can’t find them here, you can go directly to the BR website to order books and FL tests.

-So here’s my best strategy: pick the book set that best fits your study style and strengths and weaknesses, and then supplement with individual books from other sets.
+So here’s my best strategy: pick the best MCAT books (a whole set) to fit your study style and strengths and weaknesses, and then supplement with individual books from other sets.
 If you check out our comprehensive list of books from some of the best and brightest MCAT prep publishers (see link below), you’ll find there are individual study books for every possible subject to help you bulk up where needed: